ACA30/ACA30/README.md

 - a CS student at the University of Guelph
 - an IT professional, working with local businesses to manage their IT infrastructure
-- a graphic designer, both freelancing and as part of a local design firm
+- a freelance graphic designer
-- an entrepreneur, starting a [hosting company](https://demonbolthost.com) in early 2020.

 ### Stats & Fun Stuff